awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-opsworks-app-datasource.md

 ## Properties<a name="aws-properties-opsworks-app-datasource-properties"></a>

 `Arn`  <a name="cfn-opsworks-app-datasource-arn"></a>
-The ARN of the data source\.
+The Arn of the data source\.
 *Required*: No
 *Type*: String